 AIS antenna dedicated

 Therefore, manufacturers such as Digital Yacht have long recommended the use of a dedicated antenna for connecting AIS transponders.
 Ideally mounted as high as possible, for example on an antenna support to aft.
-Failing mounted at the bridge on the back porch, which still provides a reasonable reception transponders large ships of Class A, whose antennas are located several meters, even tens of meters, above the sea level.
-It is also important to note that the Class B transponders will transmit with a power 2 Watts so that, even with an ideal antenna installed on top of a mast, one can not really expect a range of about 8 NM – mounting on a rear porch probably reducing the scope for 4 or 5 nautical miles.
+Failing mounted at the bridge on the back porch, still offering excellent reception of class transponders has larger vessels whose antennas are located several metres, even tens of meters, above the sea level.
+It is also important to note that the Class B transponders will transmit with a power 2 Watts output.
+Even with an ideal antenna atop a mast installation, one can not really expect a range of about 8 up to 10 nautical in emission.
+A gantry mounted rear only slightly reducing the scope.

 Another advantage of using a dedicated AIS antenna is that, with a little thought when installing, and can provide relief VHF antenna.
-Just provide the necessary adapter (usually a BNC connector PL259) possible to connect the VHF in case of loss of the antenna or worse dismasted.
+Just provide the necessary adapter (usually a BNC connector PL259) to connect the VHF fixed antenna loss or worse Dismasting.

 So, why install a separator ?
-Unlike the first separators, the latest generation of separators designed for AIS Class B Transponder, as SPL2000 from Digital Yacht, using new technology « zero loss» which stimulates the received signals before dividing.
+Unlike the first separators, the latest generation of splitters designed for AIS class B transponder, using new technology « zero loss» which stimulates the received signals before dividing.
 This results in no loss of reception or on the AIS or VHF, and it is now possible to have a simple and easy to install solution, without loss of performance.
 Using the VHF antenna on top of the main mast, this gives a maximum range of the AIS system and the installation is to simply disconnect the VHF antenna to the back of the radio and insert the separator between it and the VHF.
+But beware, These splitters are still quite expensive, more than the installation of a dedicated antenna.